 The section has stated that the proposed Conceptual Site Plan includes access over an adjoining property (the second entrance on a portion of the Holiday Inn property).
 Direct access to US 1 in the southernmost portion of the property was denied at the preliminary plan stage for safety reasons.
 Given this, the Planning Board authorized the use of private easements.
-The applicant=s proposal is in conformance with that authorization.
+The applicant proposal is in conformance with that authorization.
 Although the proposal now includes only one lot, since it involves the same issues, the same conditions and restrictions apply.
 The applicant has stated that the private easements allowing the use of the Holiday Inn property for the southernmost entrance and allowing the Holiday Inn property to use a portion of the parking on the subject property will be available at the Planning Board Hearing.
 A condition of approval has been added to require the applicant to submit a copy of the recorded easements to fulfill the above condition.

-- 14. The Environmental Planning Section (Ingrum to Srinivas, January 2, 2001) has stated that a Type II Tree Conservation Plan (TCPII/134/01) was submitted with SP-01047 and approved with conditions on October 25, 2001.
+15. The Environmental Planning Section (Ingrum to Srinivas, January 2, 2001) has stated that a Type II Tree Conservation Plan (TCPII/134/01) was submitted with SP-01047 and approved with conditions on October 25, 2001.
 Minor revisions to TCPII/134/01 are now proposed.
 The revisions include afforestation within the stormwater management pond.
 Approval of the afforestation within the stormwater management areas from the Department of Environmental Resources is required.
 Variation requests and permits from appropriate agencies were submitted for disturbances to the 100-year floodplain, wetlands and wetland buffers.
 A soils study was also submitted as part of the previous applications.
 A current stormwater management concept approval is required.
-Conditions of approval have been added requiring the above information. - 15.
-The Transportation Planning Section (Masog to Srinivas, December 31, 2001) has stated that the section is required to make a finding of adequacy of transportation facilities for the approval of a Conceptual Site Plan.
+Conditions of approval have been added requiring the above information.

+16. The Transportation Planning Section (Masog to Srinivas, December 31, 2001) has stated that the section is required to make a finding of adequacy of transportation facilities for the approval of a Conceptual Site Plan.
 Since the quantities of development being shown on the current plan are essentially unchanged from the previously approved conceptual plan, there is consistency from the standpoint of trip generation between the approved and the proposed plans.
 Therefore, the section has concluded that adequate transportation facilities would exist to serve the proposed development in accordance with Section 27-546 of the Prince George's County Code.
 A condition of approval for the Conceptual Site Plan is proposed to ensure that there is consistency from the standpoint of trip generation between the approved and the proposed plans.
-Also, the plan is in general conformance with the transportation elements of the previously approved conceptual site plan.
+The detailed site plan represents a reasonable alternative for satisfying the site design guidelines related to transportation.
+Also, the plan is in general conformance with the transportation elements of the conceptual site plan.
+Conditions of approval have been added for circulation improvements and the addition of a transportation management plan.
+Some design suggestions have been made for improvements to the circulation of the proposed office park and restaurant sites.
+These suggestions are discussed in Finding 17.

-The memorandum from the Transportation Planning Section states:
+The memorandum from the Transportation Planning Section regarding the Conceptual Site Plan states:

-AThe Transportation Planning Section has reviewed the conceptual site plan application referenced above.
+•The Transportation Planning Section has reviewed the conceptual site plan application referenced above.
 The subject property consists of approximately 45.5 acres of land in the M-X-T Zone.
 The property is located on the west side of US 1 north and south of the existing intersection with Yuma Street.
 The applicant proposes to develop the property under the M-X-T zoning with 410,000 square feet of general office space and 402,000 square feet of retail space.

-AReview of Traffic Impacts
+Review of Traffic Impacts